You may think of EQ as a fad, and you’d be right. But before you dismiss it outright, consider the latest evidence.

 As Oscar Wilde noted: “Some cause happiness wherever they go; others, whenever they go.”
 The former are the high-EQ people; the latter are low-EQ.
 So if we want to group EQ with the rest of the HR fads, let’s acknowledge that it’s the king.

-Tomas Chamorro-Premuzic, Ph.D., is the chief talent scientist at Manpower Group, co-founder of Deeper Signals and Metaprofiling, and professor of business psychology at University College London and Columbia University.
+Tomas Chamorro-Premuzic, Ph.D., is the chief innovation officer at Manpower Group, co-founder of Deeper Signals and Metaprofiling, and professor of business psychology at University College London and Columbia University.
 His new book, Why Do So Many Incompetent Men Become Leaders?, is available now.